 Simply put, a Fire Suppression System is a set of units built to extinguish fires through applying a substance, generally they have built-in components detecting fire in its early stages through smoke, heat and other warning signals.
-This then is attached an alarm system, and generally and automatic release of whatever form of substance the system uses to extinguish the fire.
+This is attached to an alarm system, and then generally an automatic release of whatever form of substance the system uses as fire extinguishers.

 The difference between a sprinkler system and a suppression system?

-The main difference is simply what they are used for and how they extinguish a fire.
+The main difference between types of fire suppression systems is simply what they are used for and how they extinguish a fire.
 Sprinkler systems will use water to control and put out a fire, while the fire gas suppression systems use a number of different types of agents.
 So consider the additional damage you may cause using a water sprinkler before deciding on a system.

-A sprinkler system will often just control fires until extra help arrives, whereas suppression systems use the chemicals, gas or foam to totally supress the fire.
+A sprinkler system will often just control fires until extra help arrives, whereas suppression systems use the suppression agent (chemicals, gas or foam) to totally suppress the fire.
 A well-designed gas suppression system means that water is not always necessary to tackle a fire.